Appeal Court reaffirms Abure as LP National Chairman

 Justuce Barka, therefore, held that the two appeals decided today could not determine the leadership of the LP, having already been determined by the appellate court.

-He said the appeals emanated from an incompetent suit and the trial court, presided over by Justice Emeka Nwite of a Federal High Court in Abuja, lacked jurisdiction to have determined the leadership of the party.
+He said the appeals emanated from an incompetent suit and the trial court, presided over by Justice Emeka Nwite of a Federal High Court in Abuja, lacked jurisdiction to have determined the leadership of the party on Oct.
+8, 2024, ordering INEC to among others, recognise and deal with the Abure-led leadership.

+The judge, in the first appeal, held that in view of the fact that the leadership of a political party is not justiciable, the court had no jurisdiction to determine whether or not the leadership of a party is well constituted.

+He held that the issue of leadership is an internal affair of the political party, which the trial court could not determine in that case.